tenun/juuust-react-icon/README.md

 # Tenun React Icons

-Tenun React Icon is set collection of [Tenun icon](https://www.figma.com/file/EXwWuLGcKuH96Nu6ApvaIK/%40tenun%2Ficon%2Fdefault?node-id=112%3A0) that can be used in React project.
+Tenun React Icons is set collection of [Tenun icons](https://www.figma.com/file/EXwWuLGcKuH96Nu6ApvaIK/%40tenun%2Ficon%2Fdefault?node-id=112%3A0) that can be used in React project.
 This project used [Figma Icon Automation Plugin](https://github.com/leadream/figma-icon-automation) to generate changes from Figma files and pushes to this repository.

 ## Installation

-To install Tenun React Icon is via npm package.
+To install Tenun React Icons is via npm package.

 ```bash
 yarn add @tenun/react-icon